What is HPV?

-No. HPV is a virus and there is no direct treatment for the virus.
-There is treatment for the conditions HPV might cause, like genital warts (see Can genital warts be treated? below).
+No. HPV is a virus, and there is no direct treatment for the virus.
+There is a treatment for the conditions HPV might cause, like genital warts (see Can genital warts be treated? below).
 Most people never have a problem with HPV because their body’s immune system keeps the virus from ever becoming a problem.

 What are genital warts?

 Genital warts are usually harmless and often go away on their own in a few months.
-They may be:

 Genital warts can be found on the penis, scrotum, vulva (entire outer female genital area), vagina (inside or out), anus (inside or out) or groin.

 Genital warts can be removed, and your healthcare provider can offer several treatment options.
-Some things to think about before getting any treatment for genital warts:

 When should I get a Pap test?